walterfan/identity-as-a-service/README.md

 # Identity as a Service

 Identity as a Service

 ## FAQ

+### What's IAM

+IAM is Identity and Access Management, which is a tool to manage fine-grained authorization.
+In other words, it lets you control who can do what on which resources.

+Giving someone permissions in IAM involves the following three components:

+- Principal: The identity of the person or system that you want to give permissions to
+- Role: The collection of permissions that you want to give the principal
+- Resource: The Google Cloud resource that you want to let the principal access

+To give the principal permission to access the resource, you grant them the role on the resource.
+You grant these roles using an allow policy.

 ### What's Workload, Workload Identity and Workload Attestation?
 * **Workload**: A discrete computing process, service, or application that performs specific tasks within a computing environment.
 Examples include containers, microservices, virtual machines, or serverless functions.